Do You Need an SEO Writing Certification to Get Better Jobs?

 Won’t a Certificate Make Me Stand Out When Applying to SEO Writing Jobs?

-An inexperienced client may be impressed by an SEO writing certificate, but more experienced clients and clients who have a background in SEO will know to ask for actual writing samples and performance results.
-We actually talk about this in our free SEO training video, so we encourage you to sign up to watch it!
+Inexperienced clients may be impressed by an SEO writing certificate, but experienced clients (and clients who have a background in SEO) will know to ask for actual writing samples and performance results.

 How Can I Prove My SEO Skills to Potential Clients?

 The only way to prove that you have the best SEO skills is to show real samples of SEO writing work.
-And, if you have metrics to share in regards to the performance of that work, even better.
+If you have metrics to share about the performance of that work, even better.

 How to Gain SEO Experience with No Clients: